What is Hair Color Correction?

 In a nutshell, hair color correction is a hair styling procedure used to fix damage caused by careless hair dyeing.

 Botched hair dyeing jobs usually leave you with uneven colors or brassy tones that make your hair look more orange than blonde.
-Sometimes, the color you end up with is just a tad too light or too dark than what you originally want.
+Sometimes, the color you end up with is just a tad too light or too dark than what you originally wanted.
 A poorly done bleaching job can also cause visible dark patches.
-Hair color correction helps you get rid of these so you can finally get the hair color you want.
+Color correction hair helps you get rid of these so you can finally get the hair color you want.
 Or at least make your hair look more presentable.

 How Color Correction for Hair Works